Model code and data policy

 In this document, code refers to computer instructions and algorithms made available as plain text.
 Here, data refers to any other information that is found outside of the main body of the manuscript and is required to either fully appreciate or reproduce the results presented in the manuscript.

-Every paper must include a section at the end of the paper before the "Acknowledgements" entitled "Code availability" or "Code and data availability" as appropriate.
+Every paper must include a section at the end of the paper before the "Acknowledgements" entitled "Code and data availability".

 - This section must include citations for the persistent public archives of the precise versions of all of the code and data associated with the paper.
 The generic means to access other versions of the code and data as well as the licence of the code should also be explained.
 The licence should conform to the Open Source Definition1.
 Suitable licences2 are for example GPL3 or MIT4.